PTSD therapy: techniques and activities that promote recovery

-Post-traumatic stress disorder is quite possible to treat, but it is not always simple or easy.
-For many people, even asking for help or admitting that they are experiencing difficulties can be the biggest obstacle.
+It is possible to cure post-traumatic stress disorder, but it is not always simple or easy to do.
+For many people, even asking for help or admitting that they experience difficulties can be the biggest hindrance.

-There may be reasons why treatment is not working for you as quickly as you would like, and sometimes you may (unconsciously) put up barriers to your recovery.
+There may be plenty of reasons why treatment is not working for you as quickly as you wish, and sometimes you may (unknowingly) be putting obstacles in your way of recovery.

-It is important to talk to your therapist or general practitioner about your concerns.
+It is important to talk to your therapist or general practitioner about your problems.
 However, the most important thing is to trust the process.

-- Maintain a daily routine.
-Organizing your life as normally as possible can give you a sense of grounding.
+- Follow a schedule of the day.
+Organizing as normal a life as possible can give you a sense of grounding.